moleculerjs/moleculer-channels/README.md

 Reliable messages for Moleculer services via external queue/channel/topic.
 Unlike moleculer built-in events, this is **not** a fire-and-forget solution.
 It's a persistent, durable and reliable message sending solution.
 The module uses an external message queue/streaming server that stores messages until they are successfully processed.
 It supports consumer groups, which means that you can run multiple instances of consumer services, incoming messages will be balanced between them.

-**This project is in work-in-progress.
+**This project is a work-in-progress.
 Don't use it in production.**

 ## Features